ITHelpDec/CPP-High-Performance/Chapter 13 - Asynchronous Programming with Coroutines/README.md

 It feels like an extension of Chapter 12, only with more boilerplate, and the glorified "area" and "hello, world" examples were very disappointing.

-The whole premise of this book is "high performance" - I hate to sound scathing, but where is the performance?
+The whole premise of this book is "high performance" - I hate to sound scathing or flippant, but where is the performance?

 Let's see what the next chapter has in store.